BoomBox-8/python-asciizer/README.md

 This is a simple Python program capable of converting images (preferably 1280x720 images due to the algorithms used) to an ASCII-Art style image (emphasis on the last point, the output is merely an image, not text one can copy

+## Usage

+To use the program, run main.py and type in the numbers corresponding to your choice or file names/extensions when prompted Videos converted to ASCII-style GIFs will have the GIFs saved in the program folder.
+Save supports don't exist for images at this time, the image will only be displayed
 ## Working Principles

 The idea of the program is relatively straightforward.
 The image is scanned in block-sized chunks, where the average intensity (here, intensity refers to how white or black the pixels are, image is converted to a single-channel greyscale image beforehand, for this purpose) in the entire block is found